-The following examples illustrate how to calculate the interest payment for an interest payment period (other than the initial interest payment periods) and assume that the notes are not called prior to the scheduled maturity date and that the number of calendar days in the applicable interest payment period is 90.
-The hypothetical CMS rates, spreads and interest rates set forth in the following examples are for illustrative purposes only and may not be the actual CMS rates, spreads or interest rates for any interest payment period applicable to a purchase of the notes.
+The following examples illustrate how to calculate the Interest Payment for an Interest Period (other than the Initial Interest Periods) and assume that the number of calendar days in the applicable Interest Period is 90 and that the Multiplier is 4.00, the low end of the range set forth on the cover of this pricing supplement.
+The hypothetical Multiplier, CMS Rates, Spreads and Interest Rates set forth in the following examples are for illustrative purposes only and may not be the actual CMS Rates, Spreads or Interest Rates for any Interest Period applicable to a purchaser of the notes.
 The numbers appearing in the following examples have been rounded for ease of analysis.

-Example 1: On the applicable CMS determination date, 30CMS is 4.00% and 2CMS is 2.00%.
-Because 30CMS (4.00%) is greater than 2CMS (2.00%), the spread is positive and is equal to 1.75%.
-Accordingly, the interest rate is calculated as follows:
+Example 1: On the applicable Determination Date, the 30-Year CMS Rate is 4.00% and the 5-Year CMS Rate is 3.00%.
+Because the 30-Year CMS Rate (4.00%) is greater than the 5-Year CMS Rate (3.00%) by more than 0.25%, the Spread is positive and is equal to 0.75%.
+Accordingly, the Interest Rate is calculated as follows:

-MAX [0.00%, (4.0 × (4.00% - 2.00% - 0.25%))] = 7.00% per annum
+MAX [0, 4.00 × (4.00% - 3.00% - 0.25%)] = 3.000% per annum